brampijper/backend-api-requests/README.md

 Before running this project, you will need to have [Node.js](https://nodejs.org/en/) and [npm](https://www.npmjs.com/) installed on your machine.

+### ENV File

+This project uses environment variables.
+Check the example.env file in the root of the repo to create your own variables.

 ### Installing

 To install the dependencies, run the following command: